• Skip to primary navigation

 Also, label the containers so you know what they are at a glance.
 If you’re like me, you should also set a reminder in your phone to transfer any un-eaten leftovers to the freezer before they go bad.
 It will help keep ripe odors to a minimum.

-Kitchen 21, cleaning, nest, organization, refrigerator, refrigerator storage, storage
+Kitchen cleaning, organization, refrigerator, refrigerator storage, storage

 More Posts from Kitchen